Fish and the heart

 In recent years, cardiologists have regularly prescribed omega 3 supplements to patients post myocardial infarction (heart attack) to reduce triglycerides levels.
 Triglycerides are a form of cholesterol that contributes to a build-up of fatty substances (plaque) in the blood vessels that leads to clots including heart attacks and strokes.
 However, the effectiveness of triglycerides for preventing clots is still under scrutiny.
 The HSE recently took omega 3 supplements off the GMS list meaning that Omega 3 is no longer available for free to medical card patients and meaning it is no longer subsidised for private patients under the HSE’s Drug Payment Scheme.
 The reason behind this according to the HSE is a lack of evidence of the effectiveness of omega 3s to prevent clots.

-Omega 3 fatty acids are primarily found in oily fish such as salmon, fresh tuna, mackerel, herring, sardines and pilchards.
-We should eat two portions of fish per week, one of them oily.
-For people who do not eat sufficient fish oils, in Whelehans I recommend a fish oil supplement called MorEPA® as it contains the highest level of pure omega 3 fatty acids (EPA and DHA) of any fish oil supplement on the market.
-Ask in Whelehans for more details on MorEPA®.
-For those suffering from joint pain and inflammatory conditions like arthritis, in Whelehans we find that a fish oil supplement called Lyprinol® gives relief in many cases as it has a more potent anti-inflammatory effects than other fish oils.
+For people who do not eat sufficient fish oils, in Whelehans I recommend a fish oil supplement called MorEPA as it contains the highest level of pure omega 3 fatty acids (EPA and DHA) of any fish oil supplement on the market.
+PlusEPA® is a potent omega 3 supplement specifically designed to ease symptoms of mood disorders such as depression and anxiety.
+For those suffering from joint pain and inflammatory conditions like arthritis, I find that a fish oil supplement called Lyprinol gives relief in many people as it has a more potent anti-inflammatory effect than other fish oils.

-Disclaimer: Supplements are not meant as a substitute for a balanced diet.
+Disclaimer: For more specific advice and information on diet and food, you should speak to a dietician or nutritionist.
+Supplements are not meant as a substitute for a balanced diet.